The Perfect Hard Wax Temperature for Smooth Results

 How Hard Wax Temperature Affects Performance

-At the correct temperature (125°F–135°F), the wax remains pliable, wraps around each hair, and lifts it smoothly from the root.
+• At this range, the wax remains pliable, surrounds the hair shaft, and removes it cleanly from the root.

 How to Tell If Wax Temperature Is Correct